Frequently Asked Questions

 1. What are the most common types of fractures?
 The most common types of fractures in older adults are fractures to the pelvis, hip, femur, vertebrae, humerus, hand, forearm, leg, and ankle.

 2. How does osteoporosis affect my possibility of having a fracture?
 It has been estimated that one in every two women and one in four men over age 50 will have an osteoporosis-related fracture.
 But remember, the upside of osteoporosis is that it is treatable.
-We invite you to learn more about this disease, and what you can do about it, by visiting the URMC Center for Bone Health.

 3. Once I've been admitted for a fracture, how long will it take for me to get surgical treatment?
 Our fracture patients are admitted to surgery in under 24 hours (on average).